Getting your Trinity Audio player ready...

 Boom!
 The force of Hellie hitting the door blew it off its hinges, and it crashed down on Jammer.

-I shrieked, curled up my lips, and made an ugly face at the damage.
+I shrieked, curled my lip, and made an ugly face at the damage.
 I rushed to the destroyed door, lugging my grimoire, afraid for Jammer.

 “Dammit.”

-Supernatural beings were officially loose in the building.
+Supernatural beings were officially on the loose in the building.

-I was used to running laps on the indoor track that circled the entire second level.
-It was my routine morning exercise, but at that moment, it was a race to somehow stop them from destroying the whole building.
-Or even worse, escaping the building.
+Sprinting down the indoor track that circled the second level was my usual morning exercise, but in that moment, it was a frantic race to stop them before they destroyed the whole building—or, even worse, escaped it.

-Immediately outside the corridor in the open area, broken pots, scattered plants, and toppled furniture showed signs of Hellie and the moth’s presence.
+Right outside the corridor, broken pots, scattered plants, and toppled furniture showed signs of Hellie and the moth’s presence.

-In the near distance, standing close to the mayhem, Gene and Myles screamed.
-Their backs were against the kitchen cabinets facing the kitchen island.
-Hellie had hopped on it and leaped up and down, trying to catch the moth while obliterating everything underneath her.
+Hellie had hopped on the kitchen island and leapt up and down, trying to catch the moth while obliterating everything underneath her.

 I hustled to Hellie, then attempted to call forth everything inside me and shouted, “Hellie, get down!
 Go back to the room!”

-I immediately recalled a detail I had glossed over.
-One of the descriptions under hellhounds’ skill sets said, when hellhounds are hunting, only the prey and the users are aware of their presence.
+Their words spurred a detail I’d glossed over: when hellhounds are hunting, only the prey and the users are aware of their presence.

 So maybe I’m not entirely sunk yet?